-The Indie Camera Lens Mug is a fantastic gift choice for any photographer.
-It's an inexpensive gift for photographers with a great unique idea behind it — making a perfect replica of a Canon lens into a food-safe, stainless steel travel coffee mug.
-It's likely to put a smile on the face of any photographer that opens it; its playful and individual design is also a practical daily tool that is sure to be a conversation-starter wherever it goes.
+The Camera Lens Mug puts the fun in functional.
+This affordable gift for photographers has a great unique idea behind it — making a perfect replica of a Canon lens into a food-safe, stainless steel travel coffee mug.
+It's likely to put a smile on the face of any photographer that opens it; its playful and individual design is also a practical daily tool that is sure to be a conversation starter.

 The Peak Design Everyday Sling 3L is an adjustable camera bag with a handy internal divider and small pockets for accessories.
-It's designed to carry a camera and one to two lenses; our testers could easily fit a large mirrorless camera with one lens already attached, and two small prime lenses into the nicely padded interior with ease.
+It's designed to carry a camera and one to two lenses; our testers could easily fit a large mirrorless camera with one lens already attached, along with two small prime lenses, into the nicely padded interior.
 With a capacity of 3 liters, this sling makes a great everyday carrying case.
-You can also purchase their larger model, which at 6 liters makes for a more serious bag.
+You can also purchase their larger 6 lite model, which makes for a more serious bag.
 Its sling is designed to be carried as a cross-shoulder bag but can also be adjusted to be worn around the hips.
 Two external carry straps allow handy accessories like a tripod to be attached to the outside.
-Peak Design is a desirable brand for any photographer, as they are known to make high-quality camera accessories, and this attractive sling is sure to make the photographer in your life very happy.
+Peak Design is a highly-regarded brand known for making high-quality camera accessories, and this attractive sling is sure to make the photographer in your life very happy.

 Peak Design products come at a high cost, and the Everyday Sling is no different.
 But this valuable item is practical and attractive and is sure to be loved by intermediate and pro photographers alike.